SSBJ Standards finalized - Complete version! Detailed explanation of the sustainability disclosure obligation and key points

 <Source>

-* 1) Financial Accounting Standards Board (FASF) / IFRS® Foundation, “List of Differences between SSBJ Standards and ISSB Standards,”March 31, 2025: www.ssb-j.jp/jp/wp-content/uploads/sites/ 6/ssbj_20250331_01.pdf
+*1) Financial Accounting Standards Board (FASF) / IFRS® Foundation, "List of Differences between SSBJ Standards and ISSB Standards,"March 31, 2025: www.ssb-j.jp/jp/wp-content/uploads/sites/6/ssbj_20250331_01.pdf

-* 2) SSBJ, “SSBJ and ISSB confirm consistency between SSBJ standards and ISSB standards,” news release, March 31, 2025: www.ssb-j.jp/jp/news_release/402639.html
+*2) SSBJ, "SSBJ and ISSB confirm consistency between SSBJ standards and ISSB standards," news release, March 31, 2025: www.ssb-j.jp/jp/news_release/402639.html

-* 3) Financial Services Agency, “Agenda for the 2 Meeting of the Financial System Council Working Group on the Disclosure and Assurance of Sustainability Information,”May 14, 2024: www.fsa.go.jp/singi/singi_kinyu/sustainability_disclose_wg/shiryou/20240514.html
+*3) Financial Services Agency, Financial System Council "Working Group on Disclosure and Assurance of Sustainability Information" (Second Meeting) Agenda, May 14, 2024: www.fsa.go.jp/singi/singi_kinyu/sustainability_disclose_wg/shiryou/20240514.html

-* 4) Financial Services Agency, Financial System Council “Working Group on Disclosure and Assurance of Sustainability Information” (3 Meeting) Minutes, June 28, 2024: www.fsa.go.jp/singi/singi_kinyu/sustainability_disclose_wg/gijiroku/20240628.html
+*4) Financial Services Agency, Financial System Council "Working Group on Disclosure and Assurance of Sustainability Information" (3rd Meeting) Minutes, June 28, 2024: www.fsa.go.jp/singi/singi_kinyu/sustainability_disclose_wg/gijiroku/20240628.html

-* 5) Financial Services Agency, “Minutes of the Fourth Meeting of the Financial System Council Working Group on the Disclosure and Assurance of Sustainability Information,”October 10, 2024: www.fsa.go.jp/singi/singi_kinyu/sustainability_disclose_wg/gijiroku/20241010.html
+*5) Financial Services Agency, Financial System Council "Working Group on Disclosure and Assurance of Sustainability Information" (4th Meeting) Minutes, October 10, 2024: www.fsa.go.jp/singi/singi_kinyu/sustainability_disclose_wg/gijiroku/20241010.html

-* 6) Financial Services Agency, Financial System Council "5 Working Group on Disclosure and Assurance of Sustainability Information" (Minutes), December 2, 2024: www.fsa.go.jp/singi/singi_kinyu/sustainability_disclose_wg/shiryou/20241202/01.pd
+*6) Financial Services Agency, Financial System Council "Fifth Meeting of the Working Group on Disclosure and Assurance of Sustainability Information" (Minutes), December 2, 2024: www.fsa.go.jp/singi/singi_kinyu/sustainability_disclose_wg/shiryou/20241202/01.pd

-* 7) In March 2025, the European Commission instructed the European Financial Reporting Advisory Group (EFRAG) to simplify the ESRS and make it interoperable with global sustainability reporting standards [Author's note: This is understood to mean IFRS-S and GRI standards], and has asked them to complete a revision proposal by the 10( www.efrag.org/sites/default/files/media/document/2025-03/Commissioner%20Albuquerque%20Letter%20to%20EFRAG%20March%202025.pdf ).
-EFRAG is calling for public comments on the elements of simplification until May 6.
-1
+*7) In March 2025, the European Commission tasked the European Financial Reporting Advisory Group (EFRAG) with simplifying the ESRS and making it interoperable with global sustainability reporting standards [author's note: understood to refer to IFRS-S standards and GRI standards], and asked them to complete a draft revision by the end of October ( www.efrag.org/sites/default/files/media/document/2025-03/Commissioner%20Albuquerque%20Letter%20to%20EFRAG%20March%202025.pdf ).
+EFRAG is seeking public comments on the elements of the simplification until May 6th. www.efrag.org/en/news-and-calendar/news/efrag-launches-a-public-call-for-input-on-esrs-set-1-revision

-* 8) European Commission (2023), Commission Delegated Regulation (EU) 2023/2772 of 31 July 2023 supplementing Directive 2013/ 34/EU of the European Parliament and of the Council as regards sustainability reporting standards https://eur-lex.europa.eu/eli/reg_del/2023/2772/oj/eng
+*8) European Commission (2023), Commission Delegated Regulation (EU) 2023/2772 of 31 July 2023 supplementing Directive 2013/34/EU of the European Parliament and of the Council as regards sustainability reporting standards https://eur-lex.europa.eu/eli/reg_del/2023/2772/oj/eng

-* 9) EFRAG (2024), EFRAG IG 1: Materiality Assessment Implementation Guidance www.efrag.org/sites/default/files/sites/webpublishing/SiteAssets/IG%201%20Materiality%20Assessment_final.pdf
+*9) EFRAG (2024), EFRAG IG 1: Materiality Assessment Implementation Guidance www.efrag.org/sites/default/files/sites/webpublishing/SiteAssets/IG%201%20Materiality%20Assessment_final.pdf